brianhoole/tasteofmanoa.github.io/index.md

 Milestone one was managed using both [Manoa Munchies GitHub Issues page](https://github.com/tasteofmanoa/manoa-munchies/milestone/1) and [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/1).
 Issues are sorted in order of how integral each item is to the project and/or creates a good foundation for the next issue.
 For example, the card element from semantic UI is an integral part in the user's experience in each page and, therefore, cards must have a good format in which information is easily digestible.

+Milestone 1 was implemented as [Manoa Munchies GitHub Milestone 1](https://github.com/tasteofmanoa/manoa-munchies/milestone/1)
 ![](doc/m1-issues-page.PNG)

+Milestone 1 consisted of seven issues which were all managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/1).
 ![](doc/m1-project-page.PNG)

 Each member is assigned an issue to make a mockup of.
 However, all members, ideally, will create their own mockup to provide a greater number of prototypes to play with in order to decide what is optimal for the user experience.